 Recruiting and retaining qualified scientific, clinical, manufacturing and sales and marketing personnel will also be critical to our success.
 Any of our employees may terminate their employment with us at any time.
 The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
 We do not maintain "key person" insurance for any of our executives or other employees.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical, biotechnology and medical device companies for similar personnel.
-We also experience competition for the hiring of scientific and clinical personnel from universities and evelopment and commercialization strategy.
-Our consultants and advisors may be employeed by employees other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
+We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
+In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
+Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.